Feb 27th, 2020

 Is there an on-site manager, owner or point person on the river?

 The services on camp trips include a guide for each two anglers and a camp host that will set camp each day and cook your breakfast and dinners.
-All of the outfitters we work with have many years of knowledge under their belts and have a great grasp on how to provide a comfortable trip for guests.
+Your outfitter has many years of knowledge under their belts and has a great grasp on how to provide a comfortable trip for guests.

 Is there internet and cell service?

-There is no internet, and cell service is spotty at best while on the river.
+There is no internet or cell service while on the river.